salimshidiq/customer-churn-analysis/README.md

 3. Open Jupyter Notebook:
    jupyter notebook

+4. Run the notebook file

 ## ⭐ If you find this project useful, feel free to give it a star!

-5. Run the notebook file